Oliver Cooper (politician): Career

 Cooper was "long-listed" for the Conservative Parliamentary selection in Cities of London and Westminster and "short-listed" in Hemel Hempstead, coming second.

-He has appeared in the national news for campaigning to hire more police, highlighting some Labour members disrupting a minute's silence for Tessa Jowell, securing an official rebuke of Sadiq Khan for allegedly misusing crime statistics in 2018, attacking the Revolutionary Communist Group speaking in Camden Council, intervening and stopping Islamophobic violence on the London Underground in September 2019 and helping get rid of anti-Semitic graffiti in his area in December 2019.
+He has appeared in the national news for campaigning to hire more police, highlighting some Labour members disrupting a minute's silence for Tessa Jowell, securing an official rebuke of Sadiq Khan for allegedly misusing crime statistics in 2018, attacking the Revolutionary Communist Group speaking in Camden Council, intervening and stopping Islamophobic violence on the London Underground in September 2019 and helping get rid of antisemitic graffiti in his area in December 2019.
 In 2022, The Times and The Daily Telegraph reported his criticism of censoring or removing statues in Camden of Mahatma Gandhi, Virginia Woolf, and other figures.
 He wrote in The Telegraph in 2015, unsuccessfully asking Conservatives not to vote for Jeremy Corbyn as Labour leader, which left-wing commentator Owen Jones later called a 'prophetic warning'.

 He has written about international law for Conservative Home saying that the government should diverge from international law when it decides it is in Great Britain's interest.

 Cooper was the national chairman of the Conservative youth organisation Conservative Future from 2013 to 2014.
 The Times reported that the organisation was "working really really well" until he was a victim of Mark Clarke in the nationally reported "Tatler Tory" bullying scandal.
 Cooper stood down after Clarke threatened to spread false rumours about him if he stood for re-election leading to Clarke replacing him with Clarke's lover.
 He had previously relaunched the European Young Conservatives.